-Open channels are to be designed pursuant to the drainage study provided by the Engineer of Record and to the satisfaction of the Director.
+Open channels are to be designed pursuant to the drainage study provided by the Consulting Engineer and to the satisfaction of the Director.
 Each project has unique hydraulic constraints and storm water quality requirements; therefore, the following shall be deemed guidelines.